skyvers/skyve-dev-guide/_pages/reports.md

 From the Report Designer, click the `+` from the list to create a new Report Template.
 You will be prompted for a name and description for your new report.

-If _Jasper_ is selected as the report type, an existing Jasper report difinition within the `reports` folder of a module and document can be executed at runtime alongside other Freemarker reports.
+If _Jasper_ is selected as the report type, an existing Jasper report definition within the `reports` folder of a module and document can be executed at runtime alongside other Freemarker reports.

 If _Freemarker_ is selected, Skyve can _generate_ a new report template definition for you based on a provided module and document, or existing markup can be used.